Singularity resolution in gravitational collapse: Conclusions and Discussions

 for the strong energy condition to hold.
 Since the collapsing system reaches the UHDR in a finite comoving time (beyond which the laws of physics are not governed by general relativity), the above inequality may or may not hold continually, depending on the values of $k$ and $\lambda$.
-However, the weak energy condition is always obeyed by the collapsing cloud as seen from Eq.(\ref{rhop}.
+However, the weak energy condition is always obeyed by the collapsing cloud as seen from Eq.(\ref{rhop}).
+Furthermore, the collapsing scalar field obeys the dominant energy condition only for positive value of the potential $V$, as seen from Eq.(\ref{rho}) and Eq.(\ref{p}).

 We find that the causal structure of UHDR respects the $\mathbb{Z}_{2}$ (reflection: $\phi \longleftrightarrow -\phi$) symmetry.

 Unlike massless scalar field collapse, which is proven to have a non-generic naked singularity \cite{Christodoulou_94, Christodoulou_99}, we do not know whether the UHDR formed due to the scalar field with a nonzero $\phi^2$ term gives a generic outcome.
 The visible nature of the UHDR is nevertheless stable under small perturbation in the parameters $\lambda$ and $k$, as seen from Eq.(\ref{rhoeternal}) and Eq.(\ref{rhoasquarersquare}).